markjprice/cs12dotnet8/docs/errata/errata.md

 In the next edition, I will correct the word "respectfully" to "respectively", as explained at the following link: https://www.merriam-webster.com/grammar/respectively-vs-respectfully.

+# Page 375 - Revealing the location of a type

+> Thanks to [rmantel23](https://github.com/rmantel23) for raising [this issue on June 20, 2024](https://github.com/markjprice/cs12dotnet8/issues/55).

+In Step 1, I wrote, "In the search box, enter `navigation in source`."
+This should be, "In the search box, enter `navigation to source`." to match the check box label so it gets highlighted in the user interface.

 # Page 383 - Creating a console app to publish

 > Thanks to `mdj._` in the book's Discord channel for raising this issue on December 18, 2023.